musevlt/mpdaf/doc/pixtable.rst

   >>> import numpy as np
   >>> import matplotlib.pyplot as plt
   >>> from mpdaf.drs import PixTable

 Tutorial 1
 ----------

-In this tutorial we will learn how to read a pixtable, display informations and extract a smaller pixtable centrered around an object.
+In this tutorial we will learn how to read a pixtable, display informations and extract a smaller pixtable centered around an object.
 We will also learn how to display the original detector pixels which belong to the object.

 We read the pixtable from the disk and check its basic informations and FITS header content::